socadk/design-practice-repository/activities/DPR-TacticDDD.md

 * Keep one Aggregate on one server, allow different Aggregates to be distributed among (hardware) nodes
 * Use the same boundaries for transactions and distribution"

-In "Implementing DDD", V. Vernon establishes similar rules for Aggregate design (@Vernon:2013):
+In "Implementing DDD", Vaughn Vernon establishes similar rules for Aggregate design (@Vernon:2013):

 * "Model true invariants in consistency boundaries.
 * Design small aggregates.
 * Reference other aggregates by identity.
 * Use eventual consistency outside the boundary."

-These nuggets of advice can also be found online in an [article series at dddcommunity.org](http://dddcommunity.org/library/vernon_2011/) (@Vernon:2013).
+These recommendations can also be found online in an [article series ](http://dddcommunity.org/library/vernon_2011/) at dddcommunity.org.

 ### Origins and Signs of Use
 DDD has been around, in active use on real-world projects, and supported by a community since the first DDD book came out in 2003; it recently became particularly popular in the microservices community as a way to identify service boundaries (via strategic DDD).

-Tactic DDD was introduced in E. Evans' book on DDD (@Evans:2003), but featured even more deeply later in "Implementing Domain-Driven Design" by V. Vernon.
+Tactic DDD was introduced in Eric Evans' book on DDD (@Evans:2003), but featured even more deeply later in "Implementing Domain-Driven Design" by Vaughn Vernon (@Vernon:2013).

-Usage of the pattern names and presence of domain models, either drawn informally or modelled in a UML tool or DSL, indicate use.
+Usage of the pattern names and presence of [Domain Model](../artifact-templates/DPR-DomainModel.md), either drawn informally or modelled in a UML tool or DSL, indicate use.

 ### Related Content